Community Information Data Set

 Organisational assessment and planning tools

 The User Guidance describes how the information standard should be interpreted by service providers, IT system suppliers and other stakeholders.
 It helps users understand the scope of the standard and how it should be implemented locally.
 Please note that this document is currently in draft form and is subject to future updates to allow us to address any issues or queries which users raise.
+Please refer to the current CYPHS User Guidance document for further information.

 Data Model and Specification